devleaks/cockpitdecks-docs/docs/Layout.md

 | `default-homepage-name`         | Optional.
 Default page name in layout.              |

 The default value of some attributes (like font, colors, and sizes) is fetched at the Cockpit level if they are not specified at the Layout level.

+Layout attributes are used for all pages in the layout, unless a Page refines the definition of one of these attribute.

 # Pages